Judaism

 For general admissions requirements and the electronic application to the Graduate Division of the University of California, Riverside, please click here.

-All applicants must submit scores from the GRE General Test and transcripts from all previous institutions of higher education, along with 3 letters of academic reference, a Statement of Purpose describing the focus of their interests in the study of religion, a Personal Statement, and a writing sample of 10-15 pages.
+All applicants must submit transcripts from all previous institutions of higher education, along with 3 letters of academic reference, a Statement of Purpose describing the focus of their interests in the study of religion, a Personal Statement, and a writing sample of 10-15 pages.
 International applicants from countries where English is not the primary language are also required to take the TOEFL exam unless they hold a bachelor’s degree or an equivalent or higher degree from an institution where English is the primary instructional language.

 While an undergraduate major in the study of religion is not required for admission into the graduate program, it is highly recommended that applicants demonstrate significant interest and background in the academic study of religion.